myDevLog/universalSoundBoard/README.md

 # universalSoundBoard
-A Python-script to turn my F-Keys into a "Soundboard" The Goal is to get a bit more familiar with Python
+A "Sound-Board" Python-script to annoy my Professors during Class.
+The Goal is to get a bit more familiar with Python.

-## Sound-Ideas:
+## Sound-Ideas (just a few):
 - Crickets Silence
 - Buuuuuuuh
 - Cheering Crowd